 - You prefer to know what your repayments will be over a period of years

 - You require the lowest possible rate

 - You can afford to increase your repayments if interest rates rise

 - You require a scheme that does not have early repayment charges

 Browse our helpful FAQs below to answer any Shared Ownership mortgage questions you may have.

 When should I start looking for a Shared Ownership mortgage?arrow_downward

 You will not need to do this until you have chosen a property to buy.
 Your housing provider will put you in touch with a financial advisor to help you with a mortgage, or you can search for a mortgage online with Share to Buy.

 Do I have to use the Financial Advisor recommended by the housing association?arrow_downward

 No. You will need to have a financial assessment with one of the financial advisors working with the scheme.
 However, you can use your own financial advisor to arrange the mortgage.
 You may find it faster and more cost effective to use a financial advisor familiar with the schemes.
-If you would prefer to arrange your mortgage online, Share to Buy have a team of mortgage experts that can assist you in doing so.

 Why is the housing provider asking for a higher deposit than the mortgage lender?arrow_downward